Villain Of College Football?: Texas A&M Embracing New Persona

 “We don’t have the funding resources as some schools with the NIL deals.
 It’s like dealing with salary caps," Kiffin said in November.
 "I joked I didn’t know if Texas A&M incurred a luxury tax with how much they paid for their signing class."

 Since the words left his mouth, A&M has been portrayed as a villain in college football.
-It only took five seasons for Jimbo Fisher to bring in the top recruiting class to Kyle Field, finally dethroning either of the usual suspects in Georgia or Alabama.
+It only took five seasons for Jimbo Fisher to bring in the top recruiting class to Kyle Field, finally dethroning the usual suspects Georgia and Alabama.

 The Aggies have much to prove.
-They finished 8-4 on the campaign last fall and 4-4 against conference opponents.
+They finished 8-4 last fall and 4-4 against SEC opponents.
 At this point, however, most players are steering into the skid and embracing being the "bad guys" of the sport.

 Lebbeus Overton